Shruthiiii03/YOLOLabellingPipeline/README.md

 ---

+## Limitations of the codebase
+- Works Locally on Lenovo Model Serial Number: PF-5M3JNS but runs into OS issues on mac

 ## Summary

 This was built as a fast way to prototype YOLO datasets using one-shot examples.
 Still has rough edges, but works well when reference images closely match the targets.